ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 will then hit all the right bits in all the right registers for you.

-You will also want to call `bsp.gztc.allow_secure_read_write` to tell it that although SRAM3 is given over to Nonsecure mode, Secure mode would still like to read it.
+You will also want to call `bsp.gztc.allow_secure_read_write` to tell it that although SRAM3 is given over to Nonsecure Mode, Secure Mode would still like to read it.

 <details>